cloudfoundry/cf-acceptance-tests/README.md

 `app_syslog_tcp`| Tests the ability to configure an app syslog drain listener.
 `apps`| Tests the core functionalities of Cloud Foundry: staging, running, logging, routing, buildpacks, etc.  This test group should always pass against a sound Cloud Foundry deployment.
 `credhub`| Tests CredHub-delivered Secure Service credentials in the service binding.
 [CredHub configuration][credhub-secure-service-credentials] is required to run these tests.
 In addition to selecting a `credhub_mode`, `credhub_client` and `credhub_secret` values are required for these tests.
+`cnb` | Tests our ability to use cloud native buildpacks.
 `detect` | Tests the ability of the platform to detect the correct buildpack for compiling an application if no buildpack is explicitly specified.
 `docker`| Tests our ability to run docker containers on Diego and that we handle docker metadata correctly.
 `internet_dependent`| Tests the feature of being able to specify a buildpack via a Github URL.
 As such, this depends on your Cloud Foundry application containers having access to the Internet.
 You should take into account the configuration of the network into which you've deployed your Cloud Foundry, as well as any security group settings applied to application containers.